1 Samuel 30

 1 Samuel 30:17-20David Recovered All

-17And David smote them from the twilight even unto the evening of the next day: there escaped not a man of them, save 400 young men, which rode upon camels, and fled.
+17And David smote them from the twilight even unto the evening of the next day: and there escaped not a man of them, save four hundred young men, which rode upon camels, and fled.

 Nearly a full day of fighting, dusk to dusk, and the four hundred weary men hold.
 Only a remnant of young raiders gets away on camels.
 The God who promised “recover all” does not hand David a tidy miracle; He hands him a long, exhausting battle and sustains him all the way through it.
 Promised victory and hard labor are not opposites here.

 18And David recovered all that the Amalekites had carried away: and David rescued his two wives.
-19There was nothing lacking to them, neither small nor great, neither sons nor daughters, neither spoil, nor any thing that they had taken to them: David recovered all.
+19And there was nothing lacking to them, neither small nor great, neither sons nor daughters, neither spoil, nor any thing that they had taken to them: David recovered all.

 Scripture lingers on the accounting, and the tally is total: wives, sons, daughters, flocks, every last item carried off, all of it walking home.
 The word the chapter keeps pressing is “nothing.”
 Nothing lacking, small or great.
 The promise was not rounded down.
 What the enemy took, God gave back whole.